Despite digital media’s distinct advantages, marketers have never found lead generation particularly an easy job.

 From trivial quizzes to viral content, you’ll probably find polls on everything at Buzzfeed.

-People love to share their opinion, and they express them fervently given a chance.
+People love to share their opinions, and they express them fervently given a chance.

 10. Use Co-Marketing Strategy